ducquando/learn-swift/README.md

 addNumbers()                     // Sum: 0
 ```

-Since parameters are pass-by-value, Swift makes it a let constant within the functions scope to prevent any changes.
-For example, both the inputed list and input list's elements are *immutable*.
+Since parameters are pass-by-value, Swift makes it a let constant within the function's scope to prevent any changes.
+For example, both the input list and input list's elements are *immutable*.

 ```swift
 // Example of immutable list and list's elements